vilicvane/clime/README.md

 # CLI and shim

-Clime in its core provide an object-based command line structure, a pure Clime CLI object could be like this:
+Clime in its core provides an object-based command line structure, a pure Clime CLI object could be like this:

 ```ts
 // The second parameter is the path to folder that contains command files.